 Is it safe to walk around Moldova at night?

 While Moldova is generally safe, it’s best to exercise caution when walking alone at night, especially in poorly lit areas.
 Stick to well-populated areas and consider using taxis or ride-sharing services for late-night travel.
-(See Also: Is Gallup New Mexico Safe To Visit?
-Discover The Truth)
+(See Also: Are Canary Islands Safe to Visit?
+Essential Travel Tips)

 Are there any areas in Moldova that are particularly dangerous?